 Judy Christy understands how gruesome orthopedic surgery can be.
 The medical device saleswoman has been in operating rooms as doctors performed total knee replacements on humans and says the procedure is horrific to watch.

-So when Tyson, her then-7-year-old pitbull mix, tore his CCL last summer while playing with another dog in her back yard, the Fairfax, Va. resident was adamant about not subjecting him to the invasive surgery and the long, painful recovery.
+So when Tyson, her then-7-year-old pitbull mix, tore his CCL last summer while playing with another dog in her back yard.
+Judy was adamant about not subjecting him to the invasive surgery and the long, painful recovery.

 “I’d rather have my leg cut off with no anesthesia than to have my dog in pain,” Judy says.